dp250f/Open-Gas-Truck/Assembly/README.md

 ## Install Throttle Linkage
   * Screws (2) M2 linkage screws (long and short)
 * Drill out one throttle slider hole so your linkage slides freely through it.
+* Attach throttle slider on top side of throttle servo arm (short servo option)
-* Attach throttle slider to throttle servo arm.
-Leave it loose enough so it rotates freely on the arm.
+* Attach throttle slider on bottom side of throttle servo arm (tall servo option)
+    * Leave it loose enough so it rotates freely on the arm.

 ![Throttle-1](./Images/Throttle-1.jpg)